 If you do not hold 1 of the above visa class and you believe you may be harmed you returned to Hong Kong, you could apply for a Protection Visa (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if the visa extension for Hong Kong citizens apply to you.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if the visa extension for Hong Kong citizens apply to you.

 041 222 4020 or WeChat: AUDvisa